Aiding Children Together, Inc.

 When ACT incorporated in 2008, our hope was to support two nursery schools and a project serving families of tea estate laborers.
 Thanks to the generosity of our donors and the creativity and hard work of our local partners, within a few years ACT had grown to support 6 ongoing programs and numerous special projects.
 Details of our primary projects are featured here.
 Click on the photo galleries to scroll through and read more details about the programs.
 Join our mailing list and visit our Facebook page for current news and photos.

-At right, several years later children on the estate are clearly healthier, happier and more vibrant.
+At right, several years later children on the estate are clearly healthier and thriving.
 They are attending school and have hopes and dream for their future.

 Children on the Udugama estate outside the classroom ACT renovated as part of an initiative to encourage education.